OperaGraecaAdnotata/OGA/README.md

 |-----|-----|----|----|----|----|----|
 |96.41|91.90|94.77|91.56|82.60|77.10|91.41|

-The annotations for CTS URN, CTS passage, author name, and work title are retrieved automatically from the original texts (and therefore they may contain errors and inconsistencies).
+The annotations for CTS URN, CTS passage, author name, and work title were retrieved automatically from the original texts (and therefore they may contain errors and inconsistencies).